Our diverse faculty includes twelve professors with Ph.D.s in areas ranging from platelet cell biology to ornithology.

 Dr. Baye holds a bachelor’s degree from the University of St. Thomas and a Ph.D. from the Medical College of Wisconsin, where she studied in the Department of Cell Biology, Neurobiology and Anatomy.
 As a post-doctoral scholar at the University of Iowa, she worked on “Elucidating the molecular pathways underlying human blindness and ciliopathy diseases in the zebrafish model.”

-Dr. Larson teaches Introductory Biology, Biochemistry, Pharmacology, Cell Biology, and a capstone class on race and representation with Dr. Lindsay Twa of the art department.
+Dr. Larson teaches Introductory Biology, Biochemistry, Pharmacology and Cell Biology.
 His research focuses on platelets, platelet function, and platelet biogenesis.
-He is also the pre-professional advisor for occupational therapy and clinical lab science.
+He is also the pre-professional advisor for medical lab science.
 He received his bachelor’s degree in biology and chemistry at Concordia College and his Ph.D. in pharmacology from the University of North Carolina at Chapel Hill, and he worked as a post-doctoral research fellow at the Centre for Cardiovascular Research at the University of Birmingham (U.K.).

 Dr. Amy R. Lewis

 Froiland Science Complex #224

 Dr. Lewis teaches Biology and Human Concerns, Introduction to Biological Principles I, Introduction to Environmental Science, Principles of Ecology, and Ornithology.
 She received her bachelor’s degree in biology from Bowdoin College, her master’s degree in ecology from The Pennsylvania State University, and her Ph.D. in biological sciences (wildlife) from South Dakota State University.

 Dr. Sally Mallowa